AlgoTradingHub/theplatform-book/source/verbs/math/ceil.md

 # Ceil

-`ceil` returns the greatest integer greater or equal to the argument.
+`ceil` returns the least integer greater or equal to the argument.

 **Syntax:** ```ceil x; ceil [x]```